bhftbootcamp/AgTables.jl/README.md

 ![order_table](/docs/src/assets/order_table.png)

-To go further, the user can customize various settings for each column:
+To go further, the user can composite panels from tables and configure different parameters for each column of the table:

 ```julia
 using AgTables